 So, in every copy of scripture that has ever been made, all the prophecies of Jeremiah were made from copies of copies of copies.
 They were never made from an autograph.
 There was never an original autograph from which they could be made.
 And there never has been a Hebrew collection consisting of all original autographs.
 There has never been an original Old Testament.
 And God doesn’t care.
 Israel didn’t care.
 They had copies and, for them, that was just as authoritative and binding as the autographs.
 Being copies of the inspired words of God, they, too, were regarded as inspired Scripture.

 The New Testament

 And all the authors of the NT regarded the available copies of the OT as inspired scripture, writing in their God-breathed gospels and epistles such things as “But all this was done that the scriptures of the prophets might be fulfilled” (Matt 26:56).
-And “And beginning at Moses and all the prophets, he expounded to them in all the scriptures the things concerning himself…..did not our heart burn within us while he talked with us by the road, and while he opened to us the scriptures?…..Then opened he their understanding, that they might understand the scriptures.
-And he said unto them, Thus it is written…..”
+And “And beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself…..Did not our heart burn within us while he talked with us by the way, and while he opened to us the scriptures?…..Then opened he their understanding, that they might understand the scriptures, And he said unto them, Thus it is written…..”
 (Lk 24: 27, 32, 45).

 So we see that neither Old Testament Israel nor New Testament Church was concerned about original documents.